 \subsection{Proof and run time analysis}

-\begin{lem} After each invocation of 2-Distance-Linial's algorithm phase the coloring $\phi$ remains proper \end{lem} \begin{proof} From the original proof of Linial's algorithm, it follows that a subset $S(v)$ of possible colors generated according to Linial's original algorithm for each vertex necessarily contains at least one color $s_i \in S(v)$ that does not belong to any subset $S(u)$ of the neighbors $u$ at distance at most 2 from $v$.
+\begin{lem} After each invocation of 2-Distance-Linial's algorithm phase the coloring $\phi$ remains proper. \end{lem} \begin{proof} From the original proof of Linial's algorithm, it follows that a subset $S(v)$ of possible colors generated according to Linial's original algorithm for each vertex necessarily contains at least one color $s_i \in S(v)$ that does not belong to any subset $S(u)$ of the neighbors $u$ at distance at most 2 from $v$.
 Moreover, the number of intersections (i.e., identical elements) between a vertex $v$ and all its distance-$2$ neighbors is smaller than $|S(v)|$.
-Denote the set of the smallest $ \lfloor \frac{1}{2}|S(v)| \rfloor$ values of $S(v)$ by $S(v, Left)$ and the set of the other (larger) values by $S(v, Right)$.
+Denote the set of the smallest $ \lfloor \frac{1}{2}|S(v)| \rfloor$ elements of $S(v)$ by $S(v, Left)$ and the set of the other (larger) elements by $S(v, Right)$.
 It holds that if $sum_l \ge \lfloor \frac{|S(v)|}{2} \rfloor$ then $sum_r < \lceil \frac{|S(v)|}{2} \rceil$.
 Thus, at least one set ($S(v, Left)$ or $S(v, right)$) has less than half the conflicts of $v$ with its $2$-hop-neighbors.
 Moreover, the number of conflicts with that set is smaller than its size.

-If we continue this series recursively $\log |S(v)|$ times, then each time $(right - left)$ is reduced by a mutiplicative factor of $2$.
+If we continue with this argument recursively $\log |S(v)|$ times, then each time $(right - left)$ is reduced by a mutiplicative factor of $2$.
 In addition, the number of conflicts is reduced at least by a multiplicative factor of $2$ as well.
 Thus in each phase, either $S(v, Left)$ or $S(v, Left)$ contains an element with no conflicts in the $2$-hop-neighborhood.
 Such a subset is selected for the next phase.
-Therefore, after $\log{|S(v)|}$ phases, for each $v \in V$, an index is found with $right = left$ and $sum_l = sum_r = 0$, in which there are no conflicts with the $2$-hop-neighborhood of $v$. \end{proof}
+Therefore, after $\log{|S(v)|}$ phases, for each $v \in V$, an index is found with $right = left$ and $sum_l = sum_r = 0$, and there are no conflicts with the $2$-hop-neighborhood of $v$ at that index. \end{proof}